H-E-F-F/Classifying-Music-Production-Aesthetic-from-Spotify-Audio-Features/README.md

 ## How to Run

-Open `Final-Project.Rmd` in RStudio and knit to PDF.
+Open `Classifying Music Production Aesthetic from Spotify Audio Features.Rmd` in RStudio and knit to HTML.
 All required packages are loaded and listed in Section 1 of the notebook.
 Install any missing packages with `install.packages()` before knitting.

 **Runtime note:** The SuperLearner fitting step in Section 6.6 is the most computationally intensive part of the analysis.
 On a standard laptop with